 Make sure to get them involved in the cleaning up so that they understand the full cycle of food preparation.

 They can then vacuum the furniture and even give rugs or the living room carpet a quick clean.
-I am sure this will be one of the household chores that your young kids will be fighting over to do.
+I am sure this will be one of the best chores for 4-year-olds that your young kids will be fighting over to do.

 8. Let in the light